Vidal Brujan Player Props: Rays vs. Mariners

-The Tampa Bay Rays, including Vidal Brujan (batting .176 in his past 10 games, with two doubles, two walks and an RBI), battle starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.
+The Tampa Bay Rays, including Vidal Brujan (batting .194 in his past 10 games, with two doubles, two walks and two RBI), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Diamondbacks.
+In his last game he had a hitless performance (0-for-1 with an RBI) against the Mariners.

 Vidal Brujan Game Info & Props vs. the Mariners